Skip to Main Content

 Day Rate vs Project Fee

-A person fixer charging a day rate works best for small shoots — a documentary crew of three to five people shooting for a few days, or a journalist needing local support for a specific story.
-For anything larger, a shoot service firm gives better value because they bundle planning, crew hiring, gear sourcing, and production management into a single relationship.
-Comparing a freelance fixer's day rate to a shoot service firm's project fee is not a like-for-like match-up.
-The firm replaces many roles you would otherwise need to fill separately.
+A person fixer charging a day rate works best for small shoots.
+A good example is a documentary crew of three to five people shooting for a few days, or a journalist who needs local help on one story.
+For anything larger, a shoot service firm gives better value, because it bundles planning, crew hiring, gear sourcing, and production management into a single relationship.
+Weighing a freelance fixer's day rate against a firm's project fee is not a like-for-like match-up.
+The firm fills many roles you would otherwise need to hire one by one.

 What Influences Pricing

-Several factors affect what you will pay: the country (local cost of living and market rates differ a lot), the length of the buy-in (pre-production, production, and wrap each add time), the scale of the crew and gear being managed, the complexity of locations and permits needed, and whether the production needs specialized services such as aerial filming planning, marine logistics, or military liaison.
-The best way is to share your full project brief and receive a detailed, itemized quote that you can review line by line.
-Transparent fixers welcome budget talks and will explain each cost.
+Several factors shape what you will pay.
+The country matters, since local living costs and market rates vary a lot.
+The length of the engagement matters too, because pre-production, production, and wrap each add time.
+So do the scale of the crew and gear being managed and the complexity of the locations and permits needed.
+Costs also rise when the production needs special services such as aerial filming planning, marine logistics, or military liaison.
+The best route is to share your full project brief and get a detailed, itemized quote you can review line by line.
+Open fixers welcome budget talks and will explain each cost.

 The ROI of Hiring a Fixer

-Productions that skip the fixer to save money frequently spend more in the end.
-A single lost shooting day on a global shoots — caused by a permit rejection, a location falling through, or a crew miscommunication — can cost far more than the fixer's entire fee.
-Beyond preventing problems, skilled fixers actively save money through their knowledge of local pricing, their relationships with vendors who give preferential rates, and their ability to build realistic budgets that prevent the cost overruns caused by unfamiliarity with local markets.
-The fixer is not an added costs.
-They are a risk mitigation investment.
+Productions that skip the fixer to save money often spend more in the end.
+A single lost shooting day on a global shoot, caused by a permit rejection, a location falling through, or a crew mix-up, can cost far more than the fixer's whole fee.
+Skilled fixers do more than head off problems.
+They actively save money through their grasp of local pricing and their ties to vendors who give better rates.
+They also build realistic budgets that stop the cost overruns from local markets you do not know.
+The fixer is not an added cost.
+They are a way to lower risk and protect your spend.

 ACT 06